kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

 VMbus device creation/deletion
 ------------------------------
-Hyper-V and the Linux guest have a separate message-passing path that is used for synthetic device creation and deletion.
+Hyper-V and the Linex guest have a separate message-passing path that is used for synthetic device creation and deletion.
 This path does not use a VMbus channel.
 See vmbus_post_msg() and vmbus_on_msg_dpc().